Shiyamii/N2i-neko/README.md

    ```
    http://localhost:4200/
    ```
-3. Begin cleaning the ocean by clicking on waste icons (`déchets`) before they pile up!
+3. Begin cleaning the ocean by clicking on waste icons before they pile up!

 ---